caymanh/budget-tracker/README.md

  ### Description

  Budget Tracker is an application that allows a user to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+When entering transactions offline, the app will populate the total when brought back online.
+The app is particular useful to travellers who want to be able to track their withdrawals and deposits with or without a data/internet connection SO that their account balance is accurate even when they are traveling.

  The app is built using Node, MongoDB, Mongoose, Express, and Morga and IndexDB.